 "Is there no festive spirit in that businessman's heart of yours?"

-A Christmas Carol that can be found dotted around London this winter, I doubt any are as well suited to their venue as MokitaGrit's production at the King's Head Theatre on Islington's Upper Street.
+Of all the various productions of A Christmas Carol that can be found dotted around London this winter, I doubt any are as well suited to their venue as MokitaGrit's production at the King's Head Theatre on Islington's Upper Street.
 There's something old-fashioned about this cosy theatre pub and it suits this Victorian, gothic-inflected version of Charles Dickens' famous story down to the ground.

 Opening with, and then continually narrated by Dickens himself (played by a genial Nigel Lister), trying to convince a publisher and a pub full of locals that he has a story worth telling, a cast of 16 effortlessly sing, play and dance their way through this familiar tale with such inventiveness and vibrancy that you could not feel more festive by the end if you tried.
 Using every inch of available space, the cast flow around the full scope of the stage and even up and down the aisles with such ease and confidence, bringing the audience with them right into the heart of the action.
 I loved the arrival of the chain-dragging spirits, though its probably not for the faint of heart, and there was some clever use of puppetry and props throughout which kept the dynamic energy going.